isaacNingLee/CPDM/README.md

 │   ├── src
 │   │  ├── data                           # The directory contains the dataset.
 │   │  ├── framework                      # The directory contains the framework of continual learning.
-│   │  ├── methods                        # The directory contains the codes of DDGR.
+│   │  ├── methods                        # The directory contains the codes of CPDM.
 │   │  ├── models                         # The directory contains the defined models.
 │   │  ├── results                        # The directory contains the results.
 │   │  ├── utilities                      # The directory contains some defined functions.